metrorailings/OwlBlog/content/posts/week-10-insights.md

 Arizona not shy about using the hurry-up offense early and intermittently.

 Tyler Bass coming through with two huge field goals to keep Buffalo a full score ahead of the Cardinals through the first half.

+Arizona is legitimately unprepared.
+Kliff Kingsbury isn't a details type of guy, apparently.
+The offense out there looking at the sideline in bewilderment.

+Murray's short stature working against him here, as his balls have been batted down twice on successive plays.

 ***

 ## 49ers @ Saints

 Saints defense very aggressive in opening drive.

+I'm thinking Jordan Reed is an adequate replacement for their beloved tight end George Kittle.
+He's been instrumental on a few plays and made a sick catch on a third down.